eliark/eliark-iso/README.md

 sudo nano install-me

-# change line 32
+# change line 33

-echo "EliArk1" > /etc/hostname
+echo "hostname" > /etc/hostname

-# change "EliArk" to whatever hostname you want. but keep the quots
+# change "hostname" to whatever you want. but keep the quots

-# then change line 36
+# then change line 37 and 39

-useradd -m -g users -G wheel,storage,power -s /bin/bash eli
+useradd -m -g users -G wheel,storage,power -s /bin/bash user

+# and

+passwd user

-# replace "eli" at the end with whatever username you want
+# replace "user" at the end of BOTH with whatever username you want

 # type ctrl X then y then enter